-If there’s one thing Patrick Mndlovu (41) knows with certainty, it’s that the private security industry is for everyone and the issues of the women security guards are a union’s issues.
-As the new Provincial Chairperson for SATAWU’s security sector in Gauteng, Comrade Mndlovu has an ambitious plan to increase the visibility of all security guards in South Africa.
-He spoke with Nosipho Twala, Educator and Facilitator at LRS, about his experience participating in our 2019 peer learning process for worker representatives in South Africa.
+If there’s one thing Patrick Mndlovu (41) knows with certainty, it’s that the private security industry is for everyone, and the issues of the women security guards are a union’s issue.
+As the new Provincial Chairperson for SATAWU’s security sector in Gauteng, comrade Mndlovu has an ambitious plan to increase visibility for all security guards in South Africa.
+He spoke about his experience participating in our Collective Bargaining Support peer learning processes for worker representatives in 2019.
+This work is made possible through the support of the National Skills Fund (NSF) and aims to promote informed social dialogue by addressing information and skills asymmetries in collective bargaining in South Africa.

 Amazing things can happen when a diverse group of worker representatives is given a safe space to be themselves.
 A safe space is good for learning, trying new roles and building solidarity.
 29 of us showed up for the National Skills Fund-supported LRS peer learning workshops in 2019 to learn about bargaining and organising in a hands-on manner.
 We represented workers in 12 different sectors, both formal and informal.
 Some of the comrades at the workshop were experienced negotiators and shop stewards, others hadn’t done this work for too long.
 And the gender balance was quite unusual for an overnight worker reps workshop – there were more women present than men.